 IRS Licensed Enrolled Agents

-Tax Resolution Services help individuals and small business owners catch up on unfiled returns and past due taxes, understand exactly what they owe, and resolve IRS or state tax problems.
-These services typically include obtaining transcripts, filing missing returns, and setting up affordable payment or settlement options with the IRS.
+Tax Resolution Services help individuals and small business owners file multiple years of unfiled tax returns, catch up on past due taxes, and understand exactly what they owe.
+When you need to resolve past due taxes with the IRS or address state tax problems, these services include obtaining transcripts, filing back taxes, and setting up affordable IRS payment plans or settlement options such as an Offer in Compromise.

 * Free initial consultation with a licensed tax advisor to assess your needs